rat-pac/ratpac-two/doc/users_guide/command_interface.md

 * Primary particle sources (event generators).
 * Run-specific parameters like the number of events and random number seeds.

+Macro files are structured to follow your ratpac workflow.
-After the simulation parameters are defined, the workflow ratpac follows is a **pipeline** connecting event **producers** to a sequence of **processors**.
+This is typically a **pipeline** connecting event **producers** to a sequence of **processors**.
-Each producer creates or loads an event and then passes it through the processors sequentially.
+Each producer creates or loads an event and then passes it through the processors.
+Each processor can modify the event, record information, or simply observe it, and the order you declare them determines how every event will be handled.
 The operation of ratpac looks a bit like this:

 ```
-Configure ratpac
+Configuration of ratpac parameters (RATDB, etc.)

 Producer 1:
 Event 1 -> Processor 1 -> Processor 2 -> ... -> Processor N